apache/nuttx/configs/z16f2800100zcog/README.txt

   - The Pascal add-on interpreter includes a large switch statement and exposes another compiler problem.
 This is reported as incident 81459.

+4.11.1
+  As of this writing (30 September 2010), the latest release of ZDS-II for the ZNEO is 4.11.1.
+It is unknown if this release includes fixes for incidents 81400 and 81459 or not.
+It is unknown if the code will run without -reduceopt either.
+(Basically, it compiles with 4.11.1, but is untested with that version).

-If you use any version of ZDS-II other than 4.11.0 or if you install ZDS-II at any location other than the default location, you will have to modify two files:  (1) configs/z16f2800100zcog/*/setenv.sh and (2) configs/z16f2800100zcog/*/Make.defs.
+If you use any version of ZDS-II other than 4.11.1 or if you install ZDS-II at any location other than the default location, you will have to modify two files:  (1) configs/z16f2800100zcog/*/setenv.sh and (2) configs/z16f2800100zcog/*/Make.defs.
+Simply edit these two files, changing 4.11.1 to whatever.

 Configuration Subdirectories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^